-The following Guiding Principles were drawn from international human rights instruments9, best-practice evidence and national standards.10 The Guiding Principles underpin the NSW Settlement Strategy.
+The following Guiding Principles were drawn from international human rights instruments9, best-practice evidence and national standards.
+The Guiding Principles underpin the NSW Settlement Strategy.

-- 09 Including the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights; the International Covenant on Economic, Social and Cultural Rights; the 1951 Convention relating to the Status of Refugees and its 1967 Protocol the International Convention on the Protection of the Rights of all Migrant Workers and of Their Families; the 1954 Convention relating to the Status of Stateless Persons; the 1989 Convention on the Rights of the Child; the 1965 International Convention on the Elimination of All Forms of Racial Discrimination; the 1979 Convention on the Elimination of All Forms of Discrimination against Women; and the 2006 Convention on the Rights of Persons with Disabilities. - 10 Including Australian Government, National Settlement Framework; Settlement Council of Australia, Settlement Sector Quality Framework and Outcomes Standards; Multicultural Youth Affairs Network NSW (MYAN), National Youth Settlement Framework; P Shergold, K Benson and M Piper, Investing in Refugees, Investing in Australia, 2019. - 11 Australian Human Rights Commission, Human rights-based approaches.
-12 Department of Home Affairs, Multicultural Access and Equity Policy Guide, 2018.
+Including the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights; the International Covenant on Economic, Social and Cultural Rights; the 1951 Convention relating to the Status of Refugees and its 1967 Protocol the International Convention on the Protection of the Rights of all Migrant Workers and of Their Families; the 1954 Convention relating to the Status of Stateless Persons; the 1989 Convention on the Rights of the Child; the 1965 International Convention on the Elimination of All Forms of Racial Discrimination; the 1979 Convention on the Elimination of All Forms of Discrimination against Women; and the 2006 Convention on the Rights of Persons with Disabilities.